 bigleaf maple

-Honeybees forage heavily on bigleaf maple for nectar and pollen during its early spring bloom, contributing to significant honey flows in the Pacific Northwest when weather permits.
-Peak bloom typically hits in April to May, aiding post-winter colony expansion.
-The large tree stature means it provides forage for many hives but requires ample space in apiary vicinities.
+Honeybees forage heavily on bigleaf maple for nectar and pollen during its early-spring bloom, contributing to significant honey flows in cool, moist temperate climates when weather permits.
+Peak bloom typically hits April to May, aiding post-winter colony expansion.
+Its large stature provides forage for many hives but needs ample space near apiaries.

 | Nectar | high |